MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 The following warehouse execution processes can be enabled for a WES workload on a scale unit:

 - Selected wave methods for sales and transfer orders (allocation, demand replenishment, containerization, work creation, and wave label printing)
-- Processing sales and transfer order warehouse work by using the warehouse app (including replenishment work)
+- Processing sales and transfer order warehouse work using the warehouse app (including replenishment work)
 - Querying on-hand inventory by using the warehouse app
 - Creating and running inventory movements by using the warehouse app
 - Registering purchase orders and doing putaway work by using the warehouse app